Skip to main content

 In daily operations, orders, delivery notes, and invoices should not be created in isolation.
 If delivered quantities, prices, tax rates, and customer data are already structured, invoicing becomes less error-prone.

-A DATEV-compatible export can make accountant handoff easier.
+A structured export for your accountant's DATEV handoff can make that handoff easier.
 Instead of rebuilding monthly data from PDFs or spreadsheets, structured invoice and payment data can be transferred.
+The exact account assignment and review remain part of the bookkeeping process.

 GoBD-oriented workflows are mainly about traceability: who changed which document, when a status was set, and how corrections are documented.
 LuniOps supports audit events, finalized invoices, and correction paths such as credit notes.